serikatnewbie/sni-vercel/src/pages/about.md

 layout: ../layouts/AboutLayout.astro
 title: "About"
 ---

-## SNI Cybersecurity Team

-Serikat Newbie Indonesia is a dedicated CTF team consisting of 12 highly motivated individuals who actively participate in both national and international cybersecurity competitions.
+SNI Cybersecurity Team is a dedicated CTF team consisting of 12 highly motivated individuals who actively participate in both national and international cybersecurity competitions.
 Our team members share a deep passion for cybersecurity and are committed to continuously enhancing their skills and knowledge in this ever-evolving field.

 ### Team Members